Toyotsu Chemiplas: A Working Environment that is Worker-Friendly

 General Comments

-Health checkups revealed that BMI (obesity and thinness) and the percentage of smokers have not shown improvement over time, suggesting that actions are necessary to maintain health and prevent disease.
+Health checkups revealed that the smoking rate is getting better, but BMI (obesity and thinness) has not shown improvement, suggesting that actions are necessary to maintain health and prevent disease.

 To improve BMI data, we offer a program to encourage habitual physical exercise through walking events, hold seminars hosted by an occupational health physician, and provide an incentive program for non-smokers in collaboration with the health insurance association.
-As a unique in-house program to support smoking cessation we have also started assistance for smoking cessation clinic visits.
+As a unique in-house measure, we have also started offering prizes to employees who have stopped smoking and assistance for smoking cessation clinic visits.

 Details of measures